hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 The repeated `either` pattern can be greatly simplified.
 You can use `switch`, combined with `find` to cover multiple cases that use the same logic.
 For example,   the chars `\ %` all use the same logic, so you could use `find "\ %" first-char`.
 You also don't need to convert `first-char` to a string.
 Chars are a datatype themselves, with their own literal form.

 [18:13:11](#175312159110mQCwG:gitter.im) <gurzgri>:
-Duplicated effort í ½í¸œ I was holding a back a demonstrational rewrite addressing pretty much all the same things and `to-file` :
+Duplicated effort ğŸ˜œ I was holding a back a demonstrational rewrite addressing pretty much all the same things and `to-file` :

 ````
 foreach book books: read/lines %rf-books.txt [